G (New York City Subway service): L train shutdown

 The L train shutdown was curtailed in January 2019.
 Instead of being a full-time closure, it would only be a partial closure on nights and weekends.
 However, the station enhancements along the route were still implemented.
 The following month, the MTA decided that the G would not receive full-length trains, though it would still see an increase in train frequencies during nights and weekends.

-Automation
+A spokesperson for the MTA said in 2023 that there was not enough rolling stock available to allow G trains to be lengthened without decreasing frequencies.
+Weekend frequencies on the G route were increased in July 2023.

+CBTC signaling

 In December 2022, the MTA announced that it would award a $368 million design–build contract to Crosstown Partners, a joint venture between Thales Group and TC Electric LLC, to install communications-based train control (CBTC) along the length of the G route.
 The contract includes not only the Crosstown Line between Court Square and Bergen Street, but also the Culver Line between Bergen Street and Church Avenue.
-Upon the completion of the contract, the G would be one of three routes in the system to be entirely equipped with CBTC.
+The project also included adding Wi-Fi in the tunnels.
+Upon the completion of the contract, the G would be one of three routes in the system to be entirely equipped with CBTC, besides the L and 7 trains.

+To accommodate the CBTC upgrades, the Crosstown Line was partially closed in three phases starting on June 28, 2024, and G service was partially suspended.
+Initially, the northern half of the line was closed, followed by the southern half.
+Local politicians asked the MTA to operate full-length G trains and extend the route to Forest Hills following the partial closures.
+However, MTA chairman Janno Lieber said that longer G trains would not be restored until ridership levels increase, though the CBTC signaling would be capable of handling lengthened G trains.
+Full service resumed on September 3, 2024.
+As part of the project, the Crosstown Line tunnels used by the G train between the Court Square and Hoyt–Schermerhorn Streets stations were retrofitted with 5G cellular service, which was activated north of Bedford–Nostrand Avenues in November 2025.
+The MTA indicated in July 2025 that the Crosstown CBTC upgrade would be delayed due to the need to add new 5G transmitters to the R211s used on the G route.